reaktivity/reaktor.java/README.md

 ```

 ```
-# accept new bidirectional streams at "receiver"
+# accept new bidirectional streams at "receiver" from source "sender"
 # for routed reference ${routedRef} (required)
-# from source "sender" (required)
 # with initial window size to 8192 (required)
 # with throttle "off" (optional: default "on")
 # with "duplex" transmission for bidirectional (optional: default "simplex")
 #
 # note: partition, correlationId not supported for "duplex" transmission
-accept "nukleus://streams/receiver"
+accept "nukleus://receiver/streams/sender"
        option nukleus:route ${routedRef}
        option nukleus:source "sender"
        option nukleus:window 8192